elaqaoui/Webstack---Portfolio-Project---Wheather-App/README.md

 ## Overview

 The **Weather Application** is a web-based tool for providing current and forecasted weather information.
-Built using HTML, CSS, and JavaScript, this application utilizes the OpenWeatherMap API to deliver real-time weather updates and forecasts.
+Built using HTML, CSS, and JavaScript, this application utilizes the OpenWeatherMap API to deliver real-time weather for Morocco Marrakech,Agadir updates and forecasts.

 ## Features